dans-art/add-customer-for-woocommerce/readme.txt

 You can customize the auto-generated email to your liking.
 By default, the newly created user will not get any emails while creating the account.
 But he will eventually on order change.
 In the settings menu, there are options for checking the box by default and send login credentials to the new customer.
+Additional options:
+- Update new customer by default
+- Link customer orders
+- Define user role individually
+- User role for new customer
+- Auto-Generated eMail Format
+- Email Subject for new accounts created
+- Sender email

 Settings Menu:
 Settings -> Add Customer Settings